AvramRobert/nemesis/docs/api.md

 #### Casting to JSON types

-Converters for basic JSON types can be found in `com.ravram.nemesis.Converters`
+Converters for basic JSON types can be found in `com.ravram.nemesis.Writers`

 A list of all default converters can be found [here](api.md#default-json-converters).